Nicole-Jiang/Fall2016-proj3-grp7/output/Presentation.md

 The new features are RGB features.
 The methods:
-  + Take in every image and extract the R,G,B colors of every image
+  + Import every image and extract the R,G,B colors of every image
   + Map every Red, Blue or Green color to the nearest color
   + Create a frequency map of every color combination of each pixel (In our case, we took 800 combinations)
   + Use the frequency for one combination as one feature.
 Hence, we have 800 features for a single image